Guidelines for Preventing Falls

 - Take medications on schedule with a full glass of water, unless otherwise instructed.

 - Talk to your doctor about starting an exercise program.

 - If possible, participate in an exercise program that aids agility, strength, balance, and coordination.
-Climbing stairs, jogging, hiking, dancing, weight training and other activities can help build bone strength and slow progression of osteoporosis, a disorder that causes bones to thin and weaken.
+Climbing stairs, jogging, hiking, dancing, core conditioning, weight training, and other activities can help build bone strength and slow the progression of osteoporosis, a disorder that causes bones to thin and weaken.

-- In addition, active pastimes, such as bicycling and gardening, also can improve health and life quality.
+- Active pastimes, such as bicycling and gardening, can also help improve health and life quality.